mintedreward/heartmail/heartmail-docs/2002-api-documentation.md

 # API Documentation

-A URL for human-readable documentation for web APIs.
+A URL for human-readable documentation of web APIs.

 ## Dependencies